Azure/bicep/CONTRIBUTING.md

   * A single line comment at the top of the file will be used as the description.
   * E.g. [`res-aks-cluster.bicep`](./src/Bicep.LangServer/Snippets/Templates/res-aks-cluster.bicep) results in the following label and description:
  ![](./docs/images/snippet-template.png)
+  * Add the Bicep resource declaration.
+  * Add placeholders for tab stops with values using `${1:foo}`.
+The placeholder text will be inserted and selected such that it can be easily changed.
+  * To add a multi-choice placeholder, the syntax is a comma separated enumeration of values, enclosed with the pipe-character, for example `${1|one,two,three|}`.
+When the snippet is inserted and the placeholder selected, choices will prompt the user to pick one of the values.
+[More info on snippet syntax](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#snippet_syntax)

 * Add a new folder in the following directory, for an integration test that validates snippet completion: [`./src/Bicep.LangServer.IntegrationTests/Completions/SnippetTemplates`](./src/Bicep.LangServer.IntegrationTests/Completions/SnippetTemplates)
   * The folder name should match the snippet label/prefix.